PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 simply asked participants if they felt awe, but definitions var- ied.
-In response, Johns Hopkins researcher David Yaden and his team developed the Awe Experience Scale, a thirty-item questionnaire designed to quantify the emotion.^40 They identified six key characteristics of awe:
+In response, Johns Hopkins researcher David Yaden and his team developed the Awe Experience Scale, a thirty-item questionnaire designed to quantify the emotion.
+They identified six key characteristics of awe:

 1. Self-diminishment: Feeling small in the face of